 While these changes allow for a whole host of new type problems, not being familiar with how these are to work could be troublesome.
 For example, will spelling be a problem with fill-in-the-blank questions?
 Spelling was never my strong suit.
 Will 23,000 and 23000 both be acceptable?

 Currently, the Pencil-and-Paper PE Exams are all multiple choice with four possible answers – a very familiar format that we have come to expect in these type exams, and one that presents no unknown factors to provoke additional anxiety.
-Just another reason to take and pass the PE Exam now before the Pencil-and-Paper exam is no longer an option.
+Just another reason for Mechanical Engineers to take the October 2019 PE Exam before the Pencil-and-Paper exam is no longer an option.

 CBT – Greater Flexibility, but Is It Really an Advantage?